zhangchengchuan/tp-1/docs/team/chengchuan.md

     * Description: An additional component (on top of Logic, Model, Storage, UI and Commons)
     * Reason: To facilitate the implementation of the Reminder function and other time related components.
     * Difficulty: This was rather difficult to implement despite the few lines of code it is represented by.
 When I was tasked with implementing the reminder function, I had to find a way to constantly run a separate thread in the background.
 Considerable amount of time was spent not just testing different kinds of code but also in brain-storming for potential ways to implement it.
 Ultimately, I settled with the Threads class to constantly keep track of the current time, which allowed for subsequent implementation of time related components.
     <br><br>
   * Added Reminder Function (PR #112)
     * Description: The reminder function is a key part of ManageMe in that it reminds the user in the form of a pop up when the start time is reached or when the task is already in progress.
     * Reason: As a time-and-task management application, it is of utmost importance for there to be a feature to remind users when an upcoming important task is happening.
-For our target users, which are students, it can serve as a way to keep track of time and prevent unproductivity.
+For our target users, which are students, it can serve as a way to keep track of time and maximise productivity.
     * Difficulty: Most of the difficulty came from the implementation of the time component as written above.
 There are two parts to this Reminder Function - UI and Logic.
 The UI's popup box was done by Rui Yan.
 The logic behind it was implemented by me.
 The main problem that took me quite some time was getting a list of modifiable task from the model, due to the limitations in architecture and types of list stored.
 After implementing the idea of threads, I had to create several related functions to compare the different times of a task as well as whether the tasks were already marked as done or not.
     <br><br>
   * Added Edit Task Command (PR #59)